 From these assumptions, we can prepare statistical distributions corresponding to each 100 cent tone interval.
 A specific distribution is estimated using all of the feature vectors corresponding to the same tone interval.
-For example, the distribution corresponding to +200 cent is estimated using feature vectors calculated from "do" \rightarrow "re", "sol" \rightarrow "la", and so on.
+For example, the distribution corresponding to +200 cent is estimated using feature vectors calculated from "do" $\rightarrow$ "re", "sol" $\rightarrow$ "la", and so on.
 In this paper, these statistical distributions are called "tone interval models".

-Figure 3 shows a histogram of tone interval data in the database corresponding to -200 cent.
-While there is a large peak at -200 cent, we can observe many data distributed around the correct tone interval, which seem to be caused by inaccurate humming by the user.
+Figure 3 shows a histogram of tone interval data in the database corresponding to $-200 \, \mathrm{cent}$ .
+While there is a large peak at $-200 \, \mathrm{cent}$ , we can observe many data distributed around the correct tone interval, which seem to be caused by inaccurate humming by the user.
 The shape of the histogram looks similar to the Laplace distribution.
 Therefore, we tried to use both the M-mixture Normal distribution with diagonal covariance matrix and the Laplace distribution in the experiment.
-An M-mixture K-dimensional Normal distribution with diagonal covariance matrix as the matrix is defined as
+An M-mixture K-dimensional Normal distribution with diagonal covariance matrix is defined as